 In a word, for the Polo… no. There aren’t any hybrid models and there isn’t a full electric variant either.
 Tsk, VW.
 For the Golf, there’s a little more choice, but while there used to be an e-Golf EV in the Mk7 generation, the advent of the all-new and all-electric ID.3 hatchback means a fully electric Golf is no longer a ‘thing’.
 So the best you get is an eHybrid or GTE, both of which are PHEVs.

-Thankfully, no. Life is the entry-level grade for both cars but, on the Golf, you get more kit for your money than you do on the Polo, if you catch our drift.
+Life is the entry-level grade for both cars but, on the Golf, you get more kit for your money than you do on the Polo.

 That said, a Polo Life comes with 15-inch alloy wheels, LED lights all round on the outside, a leather multifunction steering wheel, the 8-inch Digital Cockpit instrument cluster, wireless App-Connect for smartphones, electric windows all round, electrically adjustable, folding and heated door mirrors, manual air conditioning, automatic headlights and wipers, and even cruise control with a speed limiter.
 There’s a good spread of advanced driver assist systems (ADAS) as well, although the infotainment is only ‘nav-prepped’, rather than ‘nav-equipped’.